artalar/reatom/docs/guides/code-splitting.md

 ### Step 2.
 Clean up data

-Once you no longer need to use this part of the application (for example after changing the page) you can clean the store from unnecessary data.
+Once you no longer need to use this part of the application (for example after changing the page) you can clear the store from unnecessary data.
 This should be done to prevent memory leaks that can occur when a user interacts with your application for a long time.

-For clearing you enough trigger unsubscribe from atoms, the rest work for you will make Reatom.
+For clearing you enough trigger unsubscribe from atoms, Reatom will do the rest for you.

 ```js
 unsubscribe1()